Solar Panel Installed on Caravan

 - AA Solartech 330W Monocrytalline Solar Panel 24.48kg

-When getting the quote, I listed all the electrical items I hoped to use and mentioned that I planned to live in it permanently.
+When getting the estimate, I listed all the electrical items I hoped to use and mentioned that I planned to live in it permanently.
 They put on the strongest solar panel they had that would fit in the small space on the roof – 330W!
 The MPPT was needed to controlling the power going into the battery.
 The invert converts the power to the right amount for my appliances.
 The Battery Computer was not necessary, but highly recommended by Gone with the Wynns who have lived in an RV and boat for over 6 years – they know their stuff!
 The battery computer is to make sure I don’t damage my battery… I definitely need help in that area!

 Testing the solar panel